 Summer Research Fellowships in Comparative Medicine

-The Department of Pathology/Section on Comparative Medicine of Wake Forest School of Medicine invites applications from veterinary students for NIH-sponsored Summer Research Fellowships in Comparative Medicine.
+The Department of Pathology/Section on Comparative Medicine of Wake Forest School of Medicine invites application from veterinary students for NIH-sponsored Summer Research Fellowships in Comparative Medicine.

-The Medical Center is the major employer in Winston-Salem, an affordable community of 200,000 in the Piedmont region of North Carolina.
+The Medical Center is the major employer in Winston-Salem, an affordable community of 240,000 in the Piedmont region of North Carolina.
 Applicants must be students in good standing at an AVMA-accredited school of veterinary medicine, US citizens or permanent residents, and must be able to commit to at least 8 weeks of continuous participation in the program.
 Applications are requested by January 1st; later applications may be considered based on availability of positions.

 Nancy Kock, DVM, PhD, DACVP, Recruiting Coordinator

 Department of Pathology, Section on Comparative Medicine